Runited

 connections page

-Two versions of the connection page were designed to explore diff.
+Two versions of the connection page were designed to explore differences.

 Version A displays two friend cards per row, allowing users to view more profiles at once.
 However, each card shows limited information.